Convergent Versioning

 Version Metadata

-The last hexadecimal digit of a version number (henceforth called “metadata nibble”) SHALL encode metadata characterizing the release based on three distinct traits:
+The last hexadecimal digit of a version number (henceforth called “metadata nibble”) SHALL encode metadata characterizing the release based on three distinct dimensions:

-Size identifies the amount of changes compared to the total size of the project.
-Each value of the metadata nibble expresses a possible size among the following:
+Impact identifies the expected upgrade impact of the new release.
+Each value of the metadata nibble expresses a possible impact level among the following:

 Compatibility